jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/5_Final/0_Discus.typ

 The implementation of this systematic approach, as detailed in @chap_1_5, yielded meaningful results.
 Through the application of specific assessment criteria, four essential standards were identified as particularly relevant to the development and certification of #glspl("swith").
-Although these standards do not comprehensively address all unique aspects of #glspl("swith"), they represent the current state of the art in relevant regulatory frameworks.
+Although these standards do not comprehensively cover all unique aspects of #glspl("swith"), they represent the current state of the art in relevant regulatory frameworks.
 As such, they provide valuable insights into potential certification requirements and testing protocols.
 Among these selected standards, two offer critical specifications regarding working nominal pressure.
 The maximum allowable nominal pressure varies between standards, ranging from $437.5 "bar"$ to $525 "bar"$.